Smithfield (SA)

 PROFILE FAQ

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified four projects likely to affect this region.
-Major initiatives include Tudor Vale Shopping Centre, Munno Para West, Riverbanks College Angle Vale, Playford Alive, and Playford North Urban Renewal Project.
-The following details projects of particular relevance.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified four projects likely to impact the area: Tudor Vale Shopping Centre, Munno Para West, Riverbanks College Angle Vale, Playford Alive, and Playford North Urban Renewal Project.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.